Urban Sustainability Leadership

-- Restoring coastal habitat, including oyster reefs and mangroves, in Palm Beach County, Florida, near Carrier’s headquarters, to help protect the region from storm surge and sea level rise.
+- Restoring coastal habitats in Florida, also home of Carrier’s global headquarters, to help protect the region from storm surge and sea level rise.

-- Planting 1,000 new trees per hectare to support water security in the San Juan River watershed that provides drinking water for the city of Monterrey, Mexico.
-Creating a video curriculum aimed at young people, to explain how forest restoration efforts, like the Monterrey water fund, protect water.
+- Planting 1,000 new trees per hectare to support water security in the San Juan River watershed that provides drinking water for the city of Monterrey, Mexico, and creating a video curriculum aimed at young people, to explain how forest restoration efforts, like the Monterrey water fund, protect water.

 - Bringing nature’s benefits to tens of millions in Shanghai, China, with support for the Qiandao Lake Water Fund, which protects drinking water quality for the city, as well as support for a habitat gardens initiative, which provides access to nature for city dwellers.